Meet our alumni from India

 - eApta Dynamics Pvt.
 Ltd. , Warar Energy

-This project involves the creation of an innovative Electric Vehicle charger with AI capabilities, aimed at accelerating charging speeds and improving user convenience.
+This project created an innovative Electric Vehicle charger with AI capabilities, aimed at accelerating charging speeds and improving user convenience.
 This development is anticipated to significantly contribute to the adoption of cleaner transportation options, playing a crucial role in promoting sustainability.

-Additionally, the initiative includes the establishment of a comprehensive educational framework focused on EV battery charging.
-By empowering individuals with the necessary skills for the evolving EV sector, the project aims to cultivate a skilled workforce and support the growth of a clean energy economy.
-The collaboration between academic and industry experts is expected to result in a cutting-edge smart charger, ultimately contributing to a more sustainable and environmentally responsible transportation ecosystem.
+Additionally, the initiative established a comprehensive educational framework focused on EV battery charging.
+By empowering individuals with the necessary skills for the evolving EV sector, the cultivated a skilled workforce and supported the growth of a clean energy economy.
+The collaboration between academic and industry experts resulted in a cutting-edge smart charger, ultimately contributing to a more sustainable and environmentally responsible transportation ecosystem.

 Advancing green hydrogen production through electrolysis: optimisation and renewable energy integration